 Even though I was only 21 years old at the time, I knew I wanted to have a home and some day a family and Calvin had suddenly made it clear that that was not going happen any time soon unless I became the “next big thing”.
 I wouldn’t say my dreams were squashed, but I felt a bit deflated and took a long time to think it over.
 I returned to Los Angeles and started thinking about what to do next on my career path.
 I had to decide what was really important to me.
 The saddest part of this story is that only three years later, Calvin died in a freak boating accident in upstate New York.
 His whole life, both musical and personal, back in his hometown, was over before it had a chance to really begin.
 He lived a very full and exciting life up until then and was a great mentor and friend to me.

 My transition from conductor to music editor is covered in an earlier post which you can read here.
-Suffice it to say, I’ve been very happy with my choices and decisions over the past thirty years.
-I have the home and family I always wanted and I feel like I’ve been as lucky in my personal life as in my professional.
+I’ve been very happy with my career choices and decisions over the past thirty years.
+I have the home and family I’ve always wanted and I feel like I’ve been as lucky in my personal life as in my professional.
 I’ve even been afforded many opportunities over the years to exercise my conducting muscles.
 Composer Steve Dorff had me conduct a few cues in PURE COUNTRY, DUDLEY DO-RIGHT and BLAST FROM THE PAST.
 Composer Mark McKenzie had me conduct an entire session of THE LOST CHILD for “The Hallmark Hall of Fame”.
 And, of course, I get to conduct our wonderful SIMPSONS cast and guest stars whenever they have singing to do.

 As much as I (and many fans) would love for THE SIMPSONS to go on forever, we all know that it will end someday.
 Then, maybe I’ll pick up my baton again and embark on a second musical career.